bazelbuild/bazel/site/docs/install-os-x.md

 _<sup>1</sup>Note that Bazel includes an embedded JDK, which can be used even if a JDK is already installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer without an embedded JDK.
-Only use this installer if you already have JDK 8 or later installed._
+Only use this installer if you already have JDK 8 installed.
+Later JDK versions are not supported._

 ## <a name="install-on-mac-os-x-homebrew"></a>Installing using Homebrew

 ### Step 1: Install the JDK

 Download the JDK from [Oracle's JDK Page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Look for "macOS" under "Java SE Development Kit".
-This will download a DMG image with an install wizard.
+Look for "macOS" under "Java SE Development Kit" and download JDK version 8.

 ### Step 2: Install Homebrew on macOS